-Homemade is usually better than store-bought, and this spiced pork sausage is no exception to that rule.
-It's easy to prepare with ground pork and pantry spices, and you can multiply the recipe, cook the sausage patties, and freeze them for later.
+Homemade is better than store-bought, and this spiced pork sausage is no exception.
+It's easy to prepare with few ingredients, including ground pork and pantry spices.
+You can multiply the recipe, cook the sausage patties and freeze them for later.

 This homemade pork sausage mixture makes wonderful breakfast sausage patties.
 Leave the cayenne and red pepper flakes out or use a little less if you want a less spicy sausage.
-Remember to cook ground pork to a minimum of 160° on a food thermometer.
+Remember to cook ground pork to a minimum of 160 F on a food thermometer.